 A New Church in 2019

 During the years of 1992 to 2019, the Amity church used the Amity City Hall for evangelistic meetings, health education programs, and community services.
-The new church has nearly 12,000 square feet and will have seating for 230.
-The church is anxious to use their own facility to reach out in Christ-like service to those in need (Clark, 2019).
+The new church has nearly 12,000 square feet and with seating for 230.
+The church is using their facility to reach out in Christ-like service to those in need (Clark, 2019).

 (1907, Aug.
 13).
 Southwestern Union Record, p.
 2.

 (1984, Aug.
 30).
 Executive Committee Minutes.
 Shreveport, LA: Arkansas-Louisiana Conference of SDA.

 Clark, Chester.
 (2019, Aug.
 17).
 Email from Chester Clark.